 - Affordable and clean energy.
-As solar panels become reasonably priced, projects under the SDMP has seen PhP 0.6 million worth of solar streetlights provided to illuminate the streets of Brgy.
+As solar panels become priced, projects under the SDMP have seen PhP 0.6 million worth of solar streetlights provided to illuminate the streets of Brgy.
 San Isidro in 2019 with other barangays planning to follow suit in 2020 and beyond. - Responsible consumption and production.
 Produced aggregates with quality concerns are referred to crushers for reprocessing so as not to put them to waste.
 Recycling and upcycling initiatives are also encouraged across the plant's operations. - Climate action.
-The Operator's target to reduce carbon intensity through the use of LED lights, shift from synthetic oil to mineral oil, and the promotion of the use of solar panels contribute to this goal.
+The Operator's target is to reduce carbon intensity through LED lights, shift from synthetic oil to mineral oil, and promote solar panel use to contribute to this goal.

-Further to this, the Operator commits to demonstrate a positive change for biodiversity.
+Further to this, the Operator commits to demonstrating a positive change for biodiversity.
 The BIRS, established through LafargeHolcim's partnership with Flora and Fauna International ("FFI")

-In 2021, the Operator has also commissioned a third-party service provider to conduct biodiversity rapid assessment to determine the species diversity, tree endemism, and wildlife migration pattern within the site as part of its sustainability commitment.
+In 2021, the Operator commissioned a third-party service provider to conduct biodiversity rapid assessment to determine the species diversity, tree endemism, and wildlife migration pattern within the site as part of its sustainability commitment.